apigear-io/objectapi-demos/README.md

 ## Calculator Demo

 The calculator demo shows a simple calculator defined in a single ObjectAPI module.
+The calculator has a `total` state which is automatically updated and propagated using the calculator operations.

 * [API](calc/apis/calculator.oapi.yaml)
 * [Initial C++ 14](calc/cpp14/ini/)